tyler-technologies-oss/forge-schematics/src/custom-elements/README.md

 # Forge Schematics - Custom Elements

-This schematic generates Angular components that act as proxies to native web components, but eliminate the need to use `CUSTOM_ELEMENTS_SCHEMA`, restoring type-safety and IntelliSense to your Angular templates.
+This schematic generates Angular components that act as proxies to native web components which eliminate the need to use `CUSTOM_ELEMENTS_SCHEMA`, restoring type-safety and IntelliSense to your Angular templates.

-It takes a [Custom Elements Manifest](https://github.com/webcomponents/custom-elements-manifest) as an input, and assumes that the library has published TypeScript type definitions, including `HTMLElementTagNameMap` declarations.
+It takes a [Custom Elements Manifest](https://github.com/webcomponents/custom-elements-manifest) as an input,  assumes that the library has implemented the web component as a TypeScript class, and has specified `HTMLElementTagNameMap` declarations.
 If a library does not meet these requirements, you will need to provide the types yourself, and can use [@custom-elements-manifest/analyzer](https://www.npmjs.com/package/@custom-elements-manifest/analyzer) to generate a manifest.
 Note that `tagName` must be specified in order for the proxy components to be generated.

 This is used by the @tylertech/forge-angular repository to generate proxy components for @tylertech/forge.

-**Note:** If you have any existing `@ViewChild` references to a web component, after switching to use proxy components, ensure that either the `{ read: ElementRef }` option is specified, or the type is changed to that of the ProxyComponent.
+Version 1.0 was primarily designed around those specific libraries.
+PRs are welcome to add appropriate configuration where necessary.

 ## Usage